What to Know When Completing the Camper Application

 TUITION PAYMENT SCHEDULE AND REGISTRATION

-The $1,000.00 deposit is due with the application for each applied session or expedition if applying before December 1.
+The $1,000.00 deposit is due with the application for each applied session if applying before December 1.

 If your camper is eligible to be enrolled, the deposit or Father/Son tuition will be processed upon enrollment.
 If your application is being held until September 15th, the deposit will not be processed until your camper is enrolled in a session.